Best Rabbit Pet Insurance Plans

-Just like any other species, some ailments commonly seen in rabbits require treatment and result in insurance claims, though regular preventative care, close attention, and a balanced diet can all help prevent their occurrence.
+Just like dogs and cats seem prone to ear infections and skin allergies, some ailments commonly seen in rabbits require treatment and result in insurance claims, though regular preventative care, close attention, and a balanced diet can all help prevent their occurrence.

 Myxomatosis is a virus typically caused by an insect bite, and it can be highly contagious.
 The disease causes severe swelling around the eyes, ears, and genitals.
 It’s often fatal, and unfortunately, there’s no cure.

 Common insurance claims related to myxomatosis are typically for pain management, administering of fluids, and hospitalization.
 Vaccinations for myxomatosis are available and highly recommended.